Data Policy

 Our social media presences

 You will find us with presences within social networks and platforms, so that we can also communicate with you there and inform you about our services.
 We would like to point out that your data may be processed outside the European Union and that the data is usually processed for market research and advertising purposes.
 Usage profiles can be created from the usage behavior and resulting interests of the users.
 These usage profiles can in turn be used, for example, to place advertisements within and outside the platforms that presumably correspond to the interests of the users.
 For this purpose, cookies may be stored on the users’ computers, in which the users’ usage behavior and interests are stored.
-Other data may also be stored in these usage profiles, especially if the users are members of the respective platforms and are logged in to them.
-The processing of the users’ personal data is based on their consent pursuant to Art.
+Other data may also be stored in these usage profiles, especially if the users are members of the respective platforms and are logged in to them.The processing of the users’ personal data is based on their consent pursuant to Art.
 6 (1) sentence 1 lit. a) DSGVO and in joint responsibility between the platform providers and us pursuant to Art.
 26 DSGVO.
 It is agreed with them that the primary responsibility pursuant to the GDPR for the processing of personal data lies with the platform providers and that all obligations under the GDPR with regard to the processing of personal data are fulfilled by the respective platform providers (in particular the information obligations pursuant to Article 12 et seq.
 DSGVO, ensuring data subject rights pursuant to Article 15 et seq.
-DSGVO, notification of data breaches pursuant to Articles 33, 34 DSGVO).
+GDPR, notification of data breaches pursuant to Articles 33, 34 GDPR).

-Google/ YouTube (Google Ireland Limited (registration number: 368047), Gordon House, Barrow Street, Dublin 4, Ireland) – privacy information: https://policies.google.com/privacy, opt-out: https://adssettings.google.com/authenticated).
+Google/ YouTube (Google Ireland Limited (registration number: 368047), Gordon House, Barrow Street, Dublin 4, Ireland) – privacy information: https://policies.google.com/privacy, opt-out: https://adssettings.google.com/authenticated.

-Instagram (Instagram Inc., 1601 Willow Road, Menlo Park, CA, 94025, USA) – privacy information/opt-out: http://instagram.com/about/legal/privacy/).
+Instagram (Instagram Inc., 1601 Willow Road, Menlo Park, CA, 94025, USA) – Privacy Information/ Opt-Out: http://instagram.com/about/legal/privacy/.

-LinkedIN (LinkedIn Ireland Unlimited Company, Wilton Place, Dublin 2, Ireland) – Privacy information: https://de.linkedin.com/legal/privacy-policy?trk=content_footer-privacy-policy).
+LinkedIN (LinkedIn Ireland Unlimited Company, Wilton Place, Dublin 2, Ireland) – Privacy Information: https://de.linkedin.com/legal/privacy-policy?trk=content_footer-privacy-policy.

-XING (New Work SE, Am Strandkai 1, 20457 Hamburg, Germany – privacy information: https://privacy.xing.com/de/datenschutzerklaerung).
+XING (New Work SE, Am Strandkai 1, 20457 Hamburg, Germany – Data protection information: https://privacy.xing.com/de/datenschutzerklaerung.

-Twitter (Twitter International Company, One Cumberland Place, Fenian Street, Dublin 2, D02 AX07, Ireland – privacy information: https://twitter.com/de/privacy).
+Twitter (Twitter International Company, One Cumberland Place, Fenian Street, Dublin 2, D02 AX07, Ireland – Privacy Information: https://twitter.com/de/privacy.

-TikTok (TikTok Technology Limited, 10 Earlsfort Terrace, Dublin, D02 T380, Ireland – privacy information: https://www.tiktok.com/legal/privacy-policy-eea?lang=en).
+TikTok (TikTok Technology Limited, 10 Earlsfort Terrace, Dublin, D02 T380, Ireland – Privacy Information: https://www.tiktok.com/legal/privacy-policy-eea?lang=de.

 Status February 2023